Brain Industries is now the exclusive supplier of Visyload, a money saving, load sensing washer for rock bolts, other bolts and threaded anchors.

 Mr Hempenstall said Visyload is simple to use.
 He said tits tabs curl down when they deploy.
 This indicates the applied tension or torque to confirm the rock bolt’s or threaded anchor’s safe working load limit.

 There are different models for different weights.
 The three tab washer is for weights of three tonnes.
-The four tab detects six tonnes and the five tab is for up to eight tonnes.
+The four tab detects six tonnes and the six tab is for up to eight tonnes.
 Visyload is developing models for other weight limits.

 Brain Industries Managing Director, Gillian Summers, said Visyload is a welcome addition to the products it supplies to the mining, tunnelling and other industries.
 Ms Summers said 2,000 of the washers were trialled at an underground mine in NSW with overwhelmingly positive results.